MicrosoftDocs/biztalk-docs/biztalk/core/navigating-new-query-using-nvda-screen-reader.md

 ---
-title: Use NVDA screen reader to see and query group overview information
+title: Use NVDA screen reader to create new queries in BizTalk Server Administration console
-description: Learn how to use NVDA screen reader to navigate new queries in Group Overview in the BizTalk Server Administration console.
+description: Learn how to use NVDA screen reader to create new queries in BizTalk Server Administration console.
 author: msjaydeep
 ms.author: jaah
 manager: dougeby